This term may be used irrespective of the chosen mode of transport and by using more than one mode of transport.

 A.6.The seller must pay:

-in addition to the costs stipulated in paragraph A3 a), all expenses related to the goods until delivery in accordance with paragraph A4, except for expenses paid by the buyer, as provided for in paragraph B6;
+all expenses related to the goods until the time of delivery in accordance with paragraph А4, except for expenses paid by the buyer, as provided for in paragraph Б6;

 V.6.The buyer must pay:

-7.Notification to buyer and seller under conditions DDP
+7.Notification to buyer and seller under conditions FCA

-V.8.The buyer must accept the proof of delivery, issued in accordance with paragraph A8.
+V.8.The buyer must accept the proof of delivery in accordance with paragraph A8.

-9.Checking, packaging, labeling and inspection of goods under conditions DDP
+9.Checking, packaging, labeling and inspection of goods under conditions FCA

-A.9.The seller must pay all costs associated with checking (checking quality, measuring, weighing, counting) which are necessary for the delivery of goods in accordance with paragraph A4, as well as the costs of inspection of goods before shipment, which is prescribed by the authorities of the country of export and import.
+A.9.The seller must pay all costs associated with checking (checking quality, measuring, weighing, counting) which are necessary for the delivery of goods in accordance with paragraph A4, as well as the costs of goods before shipment inspection, including inspection, which is prescribed by the authorities of the exporting country.
 The seller must, at his own expense, ensure the packing of the goods, unless it is customary in the industry to ship the goods specified in the contract in unpacked packaging.
 The seller may pack the goods in such a way as is necessary for his transportation, unless the buyer informs the seller about the specific packaging requirements before entering into the contract.
 Marking packaged goods must be properly implemented.

-V.9.The buyer is not obliged to reimburse the seller incurred costs of mandatory inspection of goods before shipment, which is carried out by order of the authorities of the country of export and import.
+V.9.The buyer must pay the costs for the mandatory inspection of goods prior to shipment, except when such inspection is carried out by order of the authorities of the exporting country.

-10. Assistance in obtaining information and related costs under the conditions DDP
+10. Assistance in obtaining information and related costs under the conditions FCA

-A.10.If need be, the seller is obliged to provide the purchaser or to assist him in obtaining, at the buyer's request, risk and expense, documents and information, including important safety information, which may require the purchaser to transport the goods to the final destination (if required ) - the destination of the title.
+A.10.If need be, the seller is obliged to provide the purchaser or to assist him in obtaining, at the request of the buyer, at his risk and expense, documents and information, including safety information, which may require the purchaser to import goods and / or transportation to the final destination.
 The seller is obliged to compensate the buyer for all costs and charges incurred by the buyer in obtaining or providing assistance in obtaining documents and information as provided for in paragraph B10.

 V.10.The buyer must notify the seller in a timely manner the requirements with regard to safety information, so that the seller could act in accordance with paragraph A10.
 The buyer must reimburse the seller incurred by him costs and charges for providing or rendering assistance in obtaining documents and information as provided for in paragraph A10.
-If required, the buyer is obliged to provide the seller or facilitate delivery of the seller, at the request of the seller, at his risk and expense, any documents and information, including important safety information, which may require the seller to transport, export and import of goods and for their transportation through any country.
+If required, the buyer is obliged to provide the seller or facilitate in the seller receiving, at the request of the seller, at his risk and expense, documents and information, including important safety information, which may require the seller to transport, export of goods and for their transport through any country.